Lorti/manu.ninja/_posts/2016-03-09-dominant-colors-for-lazy-loading-images.md

 ![](/images/tiny-thumbnails.jpg)

 That's all for now.
-I would love to hear your feedback on this article!
+If you like this article please share or retweet.
+I'd also love to hear your feedback and will answer any questions.

 ## References